 From here you have two primary options, as implied by the buttons **Add Look to Dashboard **and Save to Dashboard.
 Despite the similarity in button names, the two options are different:

 - You can add the Look to a Dashboard.
 When you add a Look to a Dashboard, you create a link between the Dashboard and the Look.
 For example, if you modify the Look, the “Look-linked” tile in the Dashboard updates as well.
-If you delete the Look, or move it to a different space, the Dashboard displays an error (because the original Look is no longer available).
+If you delete the Look, or move it to a different folder, the Dashboard displays an error (because the original Look is no longer available).

 The Add Look to Dashboard option is best-suited for Looks you expect to use on multiple Dashboards; that way, if you need to make changes to the Look, you can do so by modifying the Look itself, without having to make those same modifications on each Dashboard.